EL RELATO BREVE EN LENGUA INGLESA

 CE5.
 A greater appreciation of an author’s work in terms of narrative style and descriptive technique, language, tone or mood, and literary conventions.

-This is a 4.5-credit course which meets 3 hours a week during the semester.
-Teaching will consist of a combination of lectures, student and teacher-led seminar presentations, and tutorials.
+This is a 4.5-credit course, which meets three hours a week during the semester.
+Teaching consists of a combination of lecture, class discussion, in-class tests and reading assignments, class presentations and formal exams (midterm and final).
 A list of short stories, and the dates on which we will discuss them, will be provided at the beginning of the course.
 You will be encouraged to develop an understanding of and ability to analyze particular texts, and also to relate them to the wider discussion of the theoretical issues.
-The seminar work will relate to the specific learning outcomes in 4 and 5.
-Regular participation in class discussions is absolutely essential to help hone critical thinking and communication skills.

 The course will be assessed by the following four pieces of work taken together:

-You may be asked to make a presentation at some time in the semester.
-You will be given guidance on what to do and on what is expected from a presentation.
-It should be presented from notes, not read from a prepared, written script (30 mins. approx.).
+2. Class Presentation.
+This project will require each student (or a group of two/three students) to choose a short story not assigned for class (see list of additional stories).They will be asked to address the class for at least fifteen minutes with the help of a visual aid.
+Specific guidelines for the Presentations are available on Studium.
 The presentation will demonstrate in concise form your ability to unite literary and theoretical readings of a text, to raise questions about the text and place it within its historical and critical context.
 In giving your presentations, and in responding to the presentations of other members of the class, you will be expected to make your own judgments, apply aesthetic and critical terms with precision, and present your view in the form of a coherent argument.
+Sources must be properly documented in MLA format with a list of works cited.

 8. Previsión de Técnicas (Estrategias) Docentes